 The CMS handles the entire workflow of editing to deployment.
 Committers can checkin and deploy changes to their project website; non-committers can make edits and use an automatic Mail Patch feature to send to the project's dev@ list.

 First, check if your project website uses the CMS; some projects use alternate tools (Maven, Forrest, etc.).
 If it does use the CMS, a simple way to update any specific page is below.

-Submitto save your edit to the workarea
+Submitto save your edit to your workarea on the server.

 The existing publishing system at Apache has evolved from the case where the organization's hardware consisted of a single machine.
 Websites have always been limited to using a combination of static content and cgi scripts in order to not overtax a machine simultaneously responsible for delivering (circa 2000-2003) over 1M hits and serving committers as our CVS master host.

 The organization has since grown to encompass about three full cabinets worth of hardware and a pair of machines dedicated to serving mainly www.apache.org and project websites.
 The machines, eos and aurora, are some of our most expensive equipment and are located in two different datacenters to provide redundancy and failover capabilities.
 The current traffic load is roughly 20M hits a day for those machines.